Invicta International Airlines

-Invicta International Airlines Ltd was a charter airline based at Manston Airport in the United Kingdom.
+Invicta International Airlines Ltd was a charter airline with its head office on the grounds of Manston Airport in the United Kingdom.
 It operated non-scheduled passenger and freight services between 1965 and 1982.

 Company history

-1960s
+Invicta Airways (1964–69)

-Invicta International Airlines was founded in November 1964 by Hugh Kennard following a takeover by Air Holdings of Air Ferry.
+Invicta Airways Limited was founded in November 1964 by Hugh Kennard following a takeover of his previous company, Air Ferry.
 A provisional base was established at Ramsgate Airport.

 Two Vickers Viking aircraft were purchased from Autair International Airways (later Court Line) on 12 February 1965, G-AHPL and G-AHOY.
 Two Douglas DC-4 aircraft were purchased from British Eagle International Airlines, G-ASPM on 18 February and G-ASPN on 20 February.

 Crew training took place from 3 March and the first revenue earning flight took place on 20 March when one of the Vikings flew a charter flight to Basle, Switzerland.
 On 30 March, one of the DC-4s operated the first revenue earning freight, carrying 8 tons (8,100 kg) of lamb carcasses to Metz Airport for the Royal Canadian Air Force.